Skip to main content

 Client Types Explained

-KnoxCall supports three types of clients, each optimized for different use cases.
+KnoxCall supports two types of clients, each optimized for different use cases.
+Both types support single IPs and CIDR ranges.
 This guide helps you choose the right type.

 Server Type